A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

 Most data considered in our study are from the physical sciences.
 To test the generalizability of our developed methods and assessments, we also study a synthetic data set constructed from Eq.~\ref{friedman_eq}.

-Eq.~\ref{friedman_eq} is a \gls{friedman} function from Ref.~\cite{friedman}.
+Eq.~\ref{friedman_eq} is a Friedman function from Ref.~\cite{friedman}.
 Each $x_{i}$ is the feature for the dimension $i$.
-Like the original \gls{friedman} data set, each $x_{i}$ was generated from a uniform distribution on the $[0.0, 1.0)$ interval to generate \gls{y}.
+Like the original Friedman data set, each $x_{i}$ was generated from a uniform distribution on the $[0.0, 1.0)$ (or $0.0 \leq x_{i} < 1.0$) interval to generate $y$.
 We chose 500 samples.
-Because we wanted distinct domains to exist in our data, we also uniformly generated 500 points for each $x_{i}$ from the following intervals: $[0.0, 0.2)$, $[0.2, 0.4)$, $[0.4, 0.6)$, $[0.6, 0.8)$, and $[0.8, 1.0)$.
+Because we wanted distinct clusters to exist in our data, we also uniformly generated 500 points for each $x_{i}$ from the following intervals: $[0.0, 0.2)$, $[0.2, 0.4)$, $[0.4, 0.6)$, $[0.6, 0.8)$, and $[0.8, 1.0)$.
 Data generated from these intervals do not overlap, effectively creating distinct subspaces.
-For example, a sample where $x_{1}=0.1$ and $x_{2}=0.4$ cannot exist.
-We call these data \gls{friedman}.
-Additionally, we generated 3,000 points on the $[0.0, 1.0)$ interval to explain one of our failure modes discussed in Sec.~\ref{fail}.
-We call these data \gls{friedman} WithOut Distinct Clusters (\gls{fwodc}).
-Note that \gls{fwodc} is only used in the context of explaining when our method fails.
-No feature selection was performed because the 5 features completely explain \gls{y}.
+For example, a sample where $x_{1}=0.1$ and $x_{2}=0.4$ cannot exist for the exclusive intervals.
+We call these data ``Friedman''.
+Additionally, we generated 3,000 points on the $[0.0, 1.0)$ interval to explain one of our failure modes discussed in the Notes of Caution for Domain Prediction section.
+We call these data FWODC.
+Note that FWODC is only used in the context of explaining when our method fails.
+No feature selection was performed because the 5 features completely explain $y$.